drone-plugins/drone-git/README.md

 This plugin is a work-in-progress and does not support the following features and / or capabilities:

-* does not work with caching
 * does not work with deployment events
-* does not support submodules
 * does not support depth
+* will not clone submodules